deepfence/golang_deepfence_sdk/client/docs/GraphThreatNodeInfo.md

 `func (o *GraphThreatNodeInfo) UnsetAttackPath()`

 UnsetAttackPath ensures that no value is present for AttackPath, not even an explicit nil
+### GetCloudComplianceCount

+`func (o *GraphThreatNodeInfo) GetCloudComplianceCount() int32`

+GetCloudComplianceCount returns the CloudComplianceCount field if non-nil, zero value otherwise.

+### GetCloudComplianceCountOk

+`func (o *GraphThreatNodeInfo) GetCloudComplianceCountOk() (*int32, bool)`

+GetCloudComplianceCountOk returns a tuple with the CloudComplianceCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudComplianceCount

+`func (o *GraphThreatNodeInfo) SetCloudComplianceCount(v int32)`

+SetCloudComplianceCount sets CloudComplianceCount field to given value.

 ### GetComplianceCount

 `func (o *GraphThreatNodeInfo) GetComplianceCount() int32`